robolab-pavia/slr-kit/slrkit.md

 The citation count for each paper is also retrieved and imported as the column `citation`.
 If the option `--list_columns` is set, the command outputs only the list of available columns of the input file specified in the configuration file and no data is imported.

-After a correct execution, the command changes `journals_extract.toml`, `journals_filter.toml` and `report.toml` files updating their `ris_file` field with the name of the input file.

 The `import.toml` has the following structure:

 * `input_file`: path to the bibliographical database to import. **Important:** this field is not pre-filled by the `init` command, the user **must** fill it before running the `import` command.
 This file is committed to `git` repository by the `record` command;
 * `type`: type of the database to import.
 Actually the only supported type is `RIS`;
 * `output`: name of the output file.
 It is pre-filled with `<project-name>_abstracts.csv`;
 * `columns`: comma separated list of columns to import.
-It is pre-filled with `title,abstract,year`.
-Additionally, a `citation` column is also imported by default.
+It is pre-filled with `title,abstract,year,journal,citation`.

 ### journals
 This command allows the user to retrieve a list of journals and classify them in order to filter out the not relevant ones and the papers published on them.

 This command accepts two sub-commands:

-* `extract`: extracts the list of journals from the bibliographical database;
+* `extract`: extracts the list of journals from the *abstracts* file;
 * `filter`: uses the manual classification of the list of journals to filter out the papers published on the not relevant journals.

 Usage: